bhumukulraj-official/nest-lancer-ui/docs/02-dir-structure-details.md

 - Configure build process and production-ready image

 #### `docker-compose.yml`
-- Define multi-container setup for development and testing
+- Define frontend container and optional reverse-proxy for local dev
-- Include database, cache, and other required services
+- Do not include database or cache services for a UI-only app
-- Configure networking and volume mounting
+- Configure networking and static asset serving as needed

 #### `nginx.conf`
 - Configure Nginx as reverse proxy and static file server